cloudhead/nakamoto/README.md

 nakamoto
 ========

-Nakamoto is a high-assurance Bitcoin light-client implementation in Rust, with a focus on low resource utilization, modularity and security.
+Nakamoto is a privacy-preserving Bitcoin light-client implementation in Rust, with a focus on low resource utilization, modularity and security.

 The vision for the project is to build a set of libraries targeting light client functionality, that are easy to embed in any program and on any